apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Russia election: Stage-managed vote will give Putin another term**
+**'Love is Blind' reunion drops on Netflix: Follow along live**

-You can read more about it [here](https://www.bbc.com/news/world-europe-68543919).
+You can read more about it [here](https://www.usatoday.com/story/entertainment/tv/2024/03/13/love-is-blind-season-6-reunion-live-updates/72951899007/).

 ## Requirements
 - Python 3.8